 Your Museum’s Logo

-The logo is central to your Museums Brand Identity but it’s important to note that this will seldom appear in isolation, so don’t fall into the trap of expecting your logo to communicate everything that your museum offers.
+The museums logo design is central to your Brand Identity but it’s important to note that this will seldom appear in isolation, so don’t fall into the trap of expecting your logo to communicate everything that your museum offers.

 The logo should be simple, clean and uncluttered while getting across the essence of your institution.
 I find it helpful to look at the brand pillars created earlier in the process and use this as a lens through which I judge which design works best.